otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 To validate a prekey message, use the following checks.
 If any of them fail, ignore the message:

-    Check if the user profile is not expired
+    Check if the User Profile is not expired
-    Check if the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message Check if the user profile version is supported by the receiver
+    Check if the OTR version of the prekey message matches one of the versions signed in the User Profile contained in the prekey message Check if the User Profile version is supported by the receiver

 If one Prekey message is received:

-    If the prekey message is valid, decide whether to send a non-interactive auth message based on whether the long term key in the user profile is trusted or not.
+    If the prekey message is valid, decide whether to send a non-interactive auth message based on whether the long term key in the User Profile is trusted or not.

 If many prekey messages are received: